gitcoinco/easy-retro-pgf/docs/01_setup.md

 ```

 > [!IMPORTANT]
-> If you use the same MACI contract, each time you deploy a poll the id increases by one.
+> For version 1.2.2 you need to deploy a new MACI contract for a new round.

 Then the coordinator generates proofs for the message processing, and tally calculations.
 This allows to publish the poll results on-chain and then everyone can verify the results when the poll is over: